 How To Use Caraway Seeds?

 You can find caraway seeds in your grocery stores.
-They add flavor to your curries, soups, baked goods, and pickled or fermented food items.
+Used as an ingredient for cooking, they add flavor to your curries, soups, baked goods, and pickled or fermented food items.
 Caraway is also the main ingredient in rye and soda bread.

 - Add caraway seeds to your potato salad.